-Join Taylor Hokanson for an in-depth discussion in this video How to use the exercise files, part of Learn Fusion 360: The Basics.
+Join Taylor Hokanson for an in-depth discussion in this video How to use the exercise files, part of Learning Autodesk Fusion 360.

 - [Voiceover] If you have access to the exercise files for this course you can download them to your desktop as I've done here.
 Now, a couple notes about Fusion.
 One of the things that makes the program so great is that it's parametric and that there's automatic tracking of versions for your files.
 But that makes it a little more complicated to offer a bunch of discrete files that map to specific points in the tutorial.
 So rather than give you a whole folder full of files that are confusingly titled we just have one here for our Jansen linkage and one here for the Saddle.
 This is the geometric portion of the tutorial and the Saddle is the organic portion.